 Various regulatory authorities (for example, the National Bank of Romania (the "NBR")) or governments may introduce new requirements or ceilings in relation to the interest rates that the Issuer charges for lending.
-In July 2024, the NBR decreased its policy rate to 6.75 per cent., followed by another decrease in August 2024 to 6.50 per cent.
-These consecutive cuts were driven by a reduction in inflation and continued concerns over economic growth, as the NBR aimed to balance the need for economic stimulus with the risks of ongoing inflationary pressures.
+In April 2025, the NBR maintained its policy rate to 6.50 per cent., decreased from 6.75 per cent. in July 2024.
 A material decrease in interest rates for lending, without a comparable decrease in funding and capital costs for the Issuer, could adversely impact the profitability of the Issuer.